aristanetworks/avd/ansible_collections/arista/avd/examples/isis-ldp-ipvpn/README.md

 ![Figure: Ansible inventory and vars](images/ansible-groups.svg)

 !!! note
-    The CPE's and aggregation nodes are **not** configured by AVD, but the switch ports used to connect to the servers are.
+    The CPE's and aggregation nodes are **not** configured by AVD, but the ports used to connect to them are.

 Group names use uppercase and underscore syntax: